Tyler Mason

-Tyler Mason (born 15 November 1995) is a Jamaican sprinter who specialises in the 110 and 60m hurdles.
+Tyler Mason (born 15 November 1995) is a Jamaican sprinter who specialises in the 110m and 60m hurdles.
 He was the bronze medalist over 110 metres hurdles at the 2025 World Athletics Championships.

-Career
+Biography

 Junior career

+At the 2014 ISSA Boys and Girls Championships, he finished second behind Jaheel Hyde in the Class one 110 metres hurdles.

 Mason was a silver medalist at the 2014 World Junior Championships in Athletics in the 110 metres hurdles in Eugene, Oregon.
 His time of 13.05 seconds beat the Jamaican national junior record of Omar McLeod set the previous year.

 In 2016, Mason won the bronze medal at the 2016 NACAC U23 Championships in Athletics in the 110 m hurdles, running 13.67 seconds to finish fourth on the day, later upgraded to a bronze medal after Puerto Rican race winner Will Barnes was disqualified due to a antidoping rules violation.